Sauna: North America and Central America

-In the United States, the earliest saunas that arrived with the colonists were Swedish bastus in the colony New Sweden around the Delaware River.
-The Swedish Governor at the time had a bathhouse on Tinicum Island.
+In the United States, the earliest saunas that arrived with the colonists were Swedish bastus in the colony of New Sweden around the Delaware River.
+The Swedish governor at the time had a bathhouse on Tinicum Island.
 Today sauna culture enjoys its greatest popularity in the Lake Superior Region, specifically the Upper Peninsula of Michigan, especially the Keweenaw Peninsula, and parts of Minnesota, Wisconsin, and Iowa, which are home to large populations of Swedish and particularly Finnish Americans.
 Duluth, Minnesota, at its peak, had as many as 14 public saunas.
 Indeed, among Finnish farms in Great Lakes "sauna country", the cultural geographer Matti Kaups, found that 90% had sauna structures - more even than the farms in Finland.
-Elsewhere, sauna facilities are normally provided at health clubs and at hotels, but there is no tradition or ritual to their use.
+Elsewhere, sauna facilities are normally provided at health clubs and hotels, but there is no tradition or ritual to their use.
 To avoid liability, many saunas operate at only moderate temperatures and do not allow pouring water on the rocks.
 A wider range of sauna etiquette is usually acceptable in the United States compared to other countries, with the exception that most mixed-sex saunas usually require some clothing such as a bathing suit to be worn.
-These are uncommon, however, as most saunas are either small private rooms or in the changing rooms of health clubs or gyms.
-There are few restrictions and their use is casual; bathers may enter and exit the sauna as they please, be it nude, with a towel, dripping wet in swimsuits or even in workout clothes (the latter being very unusual).
+These are uncommon, however, as most saunas are either in small private rooms or in the changing rooms of health clubs or gyms.
+There are few restrictions and their use is casual; bathers may enter and exit the sauna as they please, be it nude, with a towel, dripping wet in swimsuits, or even in workout clothes (the latter being very unusual).
 Like many aspects of US culture, there are few prescribed conventions and the bather should remain astute to "read" the specific family or community's expectations.
-Besides the Finnish Americans, the older generation of Korean-Americans still uses the saunas as it is available to them.
+Besides the Finnish Americans, the older generation of Korean Americans still uses the saunas as it is available to them.
 Sauna societies are beginning to emerge in colleges across America, with the first one being formed at Gustavus Adolphus College.

-A cultural legacy of Eastern European Jews in America is the culture of 'shvitz', which used to be widespread in the East Coast and occasionally in the Pacific West Coast.
+A cultural legacy of Eastern European Jews in America is the culture of 'shvitz', which used to be widespread on the East Coast and occasionally on the Pacific West Coast.

-The sweat lodge, used by a number of Native American and First Nations traditional ceremonial cultures, is a location for a spiritual ceremony.
+The sweat lodge, used by several Native American and First Nations traditional ceremonial cultures, is a location for a spiritual ceremony.
 The focus is on the ceremony, and the sweating is only secondary.
 Unlike sauna traditions, and most forcefully in the case of the Inipi, the sweat lodge ceremonies have been robustly defended as an exclusively Native expression of spirituality rather than a recreational activity.